Contact Us Today (424) 372-3112

 Recall the prosecutor is not required to prove an actual loss.
 The decision on how to file a PC 484 case depends on the following:

-- a felony will be filed if the loss if greater than $950;
+• A felony will be filed if the loss is greater than $950;

-- a misdemeanor credit card fraud conviction is punishable by up to one year in county jail and a fine up $1,000 fine;
+• A misdemeanor credit card fraud conviction is punishable by up to one year in county jail and a fine of up $1,000 fine;

-The two main factors used by a prosecutor for deciding how to file a credit card fraud case as either a misdemeanor or felony case are the intended or actual loss amount to the victim, and defendant's criminal record.
+A prosecutor uses two main factors to decide whether to file a credit card fraud case as a misdemeanor or felony: the intended or actual loss amount to the victim and the defendant's criminal record.

 Related California Offenses for Credit Card Fraud